madhurjain/gopee/README.md

 - Login to your OpenShift console and you should see an application created

+## Features

+- Most AJAX requests are proxied

+- Supports Sessions, Cookies, Logging-In on most websites

 ## Errata

-- Doesn't support anything which requires sessions / cookies / logging in, yet

-- Most AJAX requests don't work since the URLs are not rewritten
+- GMail and YouTube don't work

 ## Why ?

-To learn Golang
+- To learn Golang

+- To create a simple to deploy yet powerful proxy

 ## Credits

 [@Omie](https://github.com/Omie) for pushing me to learn Go and introducing me to Heroku and OpenShift